 Pain

 People should make an appointment to see their primary care physician if they have been feeling pain in any area of the body for a significant length of time.
-Depending where a person is feeling pain can mean several different things, and the primary care doctor will know which tests to conduct in order to better determine the cause of the pain.
+A primary care doctor is crucial in accurately diagnosing the source of pain and developing a safe and effective pain management plan that considers any other medications or health conditions an older adult might have.

 Respiratory and Sinus Infections